apache/shardingsphere/docs/document/content/others/faq/_index.en.md

 1. ShardingSphere-Proxy could be considered as a mysql sever, so we recommend using mysql command line tool to connect to and operate it.
 2. If users would like use a third-party database tool, there may be some errors cause of the certain implementation/options.
 For example, we recommend Navicat with version 11.1.13(not 12.x), and turn on "introspect using jdbc metadata"(or it will get all real tables info from informations_schema) in idea or datagrip.

-## 23. Found a JtaTransactionManager in spring boot project when integrating with ShardingTransaction of XA
+## 23. Found a JtaTransactionManager in spring boot project when integrating with transaction of XA

 Answer: